On this page

 Penalty fine levels

 The penalty fine levels of the most common minor offences are listed in the Public Prosecution Service's Fines Database (in Dutch).
 This database does not list offences that cause damage or personal injury.

 Minor traffic offences and speeding offences are dealt with under administrative law, on an out-of-court basis.
 The amount of a traffic fine depends on the offence.
 Fines are higher if the offences are more serious.
 You pay the traffic fine to the Central Fine Collection Agency (Centraal Justitieel Incasso Bureau, CJIB).
 The fine will be sent by post.
 Fines over €225 can be paid in installments.
 If you disagree with the fine, you can lodge an appeal against the decision (online) to the public prosecutor.

 Receive digital traffic fines

 If you are an entrepreneur with a large vehicle fleet who often receives fines from CJIB that can be passed on to employees or clients, you can opt to receive them digitally.
-You then send the fines to your employees or clients yourself.
-Please contact CJIB (in Dutch) for more information.
+You then pass the fines on to your employees or clients yourself.
+Please contact CJIB for more information.

 View and pay traffic fines online